you are worth it sign on grass

 What makes the money that I’m making worth it?

 Now, why get into that?
-Perhaps it’s because I still remember how I felt coming home to an inbox full of spam.
+Perhaps it’s because I remember how I felt coming home to an inbox full of spam.

 I don’t attach religious significance to Christmas.
 As a result, Christmas has always been an “ending the year” time for me, and that strikes me as a good time for reflections like this.
-And now you’ve seen pretty a whole day’s worth of reflection on this one subject.
+And now you’ve seen pretty much a whole day’s worth of reflection on this one subject.

 If you haven’t done so yourself, let me also encourage you to take some time to ask yourself the question: Is the money I’m making worth it?